-Rios: Yes, when I start making hats, you know, when I make the huge pieces, I was always thinking, "oh, I wish Lady Gaga would wear those pieces."
+Rios: Yes, when I start making hats, you know, when I make the huge pieces, I was always thinking, "Oh, I wish Lady Gaga would wear those pieces."
 But in my mind—or, or my hair, I don't know—I always had been thinking that she will wear them one day.
 But I didn't know when.
-One day, I got the email, and it say, "oh, styling Lady Gaga for this music video."
-And then I say, "well, this is it."
+One day, I got the email, and it say, "Oh, we're styling Lady Gaga for this music video."
+And then I say, "Well, this is it."

 Rios: And then, I sent the hats, and she didn't wear them.
 So, it was…I was a little bit disappointed.
 But, at the same time, it gave me a little bit of strength.
 I said, "Well, maybe next time."
 You know?
 Months later, I got another email again, and that's when I say, "Well, I'm gonna send a bunch of designs or samples to her, and then, just, let's wear them and see what happens."
 And in the end, she wore one of my hats on one of her videos.
 And then, eventually, years later, I've been making hats for her.